MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-tfs-vsts.md

 ## Step 3: Validate the TFS collection

-Contoso admins run the TFS Migration Tool against the ContosoDev collection database to validate it before migration.
+Contoso admins run the TFS migration tool against the contosodev collection database to validate it before migration.

-1. They download and unzip the [TFS Migration Tool](https://www.microsoft.com/download/details.aspx?id=54274).
+1. They download and unzip the [TFS migration tool](https://www.microsoft.com/download/details.aspx?id=54274).
 It's important to download the version for the TFS update that's running.
 The version can be checked in the admin console.

     ![TFS](./media/contoso-migration-tfs-vsts/collection1.png)